RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   and vel-tracking.

 - functionN: Let the user define an arbitrary function (as string) to be applied to the signal.
 For
-  example: functionN=``"tanh(a*x + b) / a - tanh(b)"`` functionN_a=1.7 functionN_b=-0.2.
-It could use
+  example: ``functionN="tanh(a*x + b) / a - tanh(b)" functionN_a=1.7 functionN_b=-0.2``.
+It could
-  the same expression evaluator engine as in FuncShaper.
-Maybe it could also support a syntax like:
+  use  the same expression evaluator engine as in FuncShaper.
+Maybe it could also support a syntax
-  "m = x1 + x2; s = x1 - x2; m = a*m; s = b*s; y1 = m+s; y2 = m-s" where x1,x2 are the two input
+  like: ``"m = x1 + x2; s = x1 - x2; m = a*m; s = b*s; y1 = m+s; y2 = m-s"`` where x1,x2 are the
-  channels and y1, y2 are the output channels (I deliberately do not use xL,xR for "left" and "right" because maybe later, we want to support other multichannel configurations, so it seems better to be generic).
+  two input channels and y1, y2 are the output channels (I deliberately do not use xL,xR for "left" and "right" because maybe later, we want to support other multichannel configurations, so it seems better to be generic).
 Maybe that functionality could also be integrated into the waveshaper.
 But that would make it quite heavyweight.
 Maybe the engine should automatically switch between loading a lightweight implementation when a predefined shape is used and only load the heavyweight, expression evaluator based variant when it's actually used in the sfz.
 We may actually want to apply a similar strategy to load different filter implementations depending on the selected filter type.
 Many filters will be simple 1-poles but some will be sophisticated virtual analog models, so we may have devise such a strategy anyway.